n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 * **Multiple Matches**: Choose how n8n handles multiple matches when comparing data streams.
     * **Include All Matches**: Output multiple items if there are multiple matches, one for each match.
     * **Include First Match Only**: Keep the first item per match and discard the remaining multiple matches.
-* **Include Any Unpaired Items**: Choose whether to keep or discard unpaired items When merging by position.
+* **Include Any Unpaired Items**: Choose whether to keep or discard unpaired items when merging by position.
 The default behavior is to leave out the items without a match.

 ##### Clash Handling